Vachik-Dave/GraNiTE_solving_triangle_completion_time_prediction/README.md

 2nd/3rd inputs: graphlet-freq-filename (str)
   - Format: First row headers "node_id1,node_id2,interval-time,event,x0,x1,x2,x3,...,x45"
   - Each row contains train/test sample (edge), corresponding interval-time and graphlet frequencies.
+  - Note that, [graphlets g12 and g19](https://github.com/Vachik-Dave/E-CLoG-Counting-Edge-Centric-Local-Graphlets/blob/master/graphlets_5.pdf) are not local graphlet, so corresponding frequency x12 and x19 is always 0.
+Hence, effective graphlet dimension is 44.

 ##### Outputs:
 - The code outputs MAE for small intervals (<= 30 days) and large intervals (31-60 days) for 5 runs of SVR and lastly prints average MAE for both interval tiems.
 - The code also creates two embedding files with <graph-filename> as a prefix.
 These emebdding files can be passed as optional arguments (\- \-node_emb  OR \- \-graphlet_emb) for future runs.